-Combining accomplished pharmaceutical scientists and cutting edge academicians focused on oncology drug discovery and the chemical and structural biology of chromatin regulation.
-The first clinical candidate from the Center is advancing through clinical trials and is a targeted therapeutic designed to reactivate the innate immune response in cancer and block survival signaling pathways in many solid and hematologic malignancies.
+The first targeted therapeutic from the Center designed to reactivate the innate immune response in cancer and block survival signaling pathways in many solid and hematologic malignancies is advancing through clinical trials.
+In addition to collaborative drug discovery projects, the Center has a basic science focus in the area of chromatin regulation.
 The Center’s chromatin science is centered on methyl-lysine as a posttranslational modification and the protein-protein interactions that it facilitates.
 The first chemical probes for methyl-lysine reader proteins were discovered in the CICBDD and are being used to validate novel interventions in cancer and other diseases.